kjiwa/rdsclient/README.md

 ## Behavior

-- Finds exactly one RDS instance or Aurora cluster with matching tag key-value pair
+- Queries RDS instances and Aurora clusters (optionally filtered by tag key-value pair)
+- Auto-connects if only one database found
-- Errors if zero or multiple databases found
+- Prompts for selection if multiple databases found
 - Endpoint type parameter only valid for Aurora clusters
 - Launches appropriate database client in Docker container
 - Automatically enables SSL for IAM and Secrets Manager authentication